 The three men interviewed described how four boys had vomited on the journey because of the lack of oxygen and the heat.
 When asked, they described the experience as punishment.

 At the border, four officers in blue came out of the front cabins of the combi-vans and told the group to walk towards Bosnia.
 When the men and children asked for their belongings back, the police laughed and gave back a plastic bag containing their confiscated mobiles.
 When the group received them, they realised that the devices had all been put into water and were irreparably damaged.

-The arresting officers were dressed in sky blue and were made up of 4 men from Croatian detachment close to Rijeka who participated in the theft of belongings.
+The arresting officers were dressed in sky blue and were made up of 4 men from what the respondent described as a Croatian detachment close to Rijeka that participated in the theft of belongings.
 The processing officer in the station was dressed in the same uniform and participated in the misrecording of the childrens ages.
 At the border a further four officers delivered the men to the frontier near Poljana and enacted the illegal pushback.